 Sida's work in Russia

 On 24 February, Russia invaded neighbouring Ukraine.
 Sida has adapted its work and continues to support democracy and human rights.
 No funds go to state actors; only independent actors who clearly oppose the war in Ukraine receive support.
-Russia has been moving in an authoritarian direction for a long time, and in both 2021 and 2022 the human rights situation deteriorated sharply.
-The country has major environmental problems.
+Russia has long developed in an authoritarian direction and human rights violations reached a new low with the outbreak of war.
+The country suffers from major environmental problems.

 Democracy, human rights, the rule of law and gender equality

-Russia’s development began to move in an authoritarian direction at the turn of the millennium.
-In 2014, Russia illegally annexed Ukrainian Crimea and on 24 February 2022 launched a large-scale invasion of Ukraine.
+Russia started to move in an authoritarian direction at the turn of the millennium.
+In 2014, Russia illegally annexed Ukraine’s Crimea and on 24 February 2022, it launched a large-scale invasion of Ukraine.
 No presidential election in Russia has been free and democratic since the 2000 elections, according to international observers.

-Since the outbreak of war, freedom of expression and assembly has been severely restricted.
-Criticism of the armed forces can carry long prison sentences.
-Speaking out in private can also be punished.
-Corruption has long been widespread, as has discrimination against minority groups.
+Since the outbreak of the war, freedom of expression and assembly has been severely curtailed.
+Criticism of the armed forces can lead to long prison sentences.
+Even speech in private can be penalised.
+Corruption has long been widespread at all levels, as has discrimination against minority groups.
+Information has emerged that Russian authorities actively recruit and in many cases force people who have migrated or belong to ethnic minorities to fight in the war.

-LGBT people have long been discriminated against and since 2013 there has been a law banning “propaganda of non-traditional sexual relations” aimed at children.
-The law and the negative image of homosexuals spread by both state-controlled media and politicians have created a difficult situation for LGBTQI people.
-In December 2022, the law was extended to adults, which could mean a total ban on speaking about homosexuality in public.1
+LGBTI people have long been discriminated against and ‘propaganda of non-traditional sexual relations’ is prohibited by law.
+The law and the negative image of homosexuals spread by both state-controlled media and politicians have created a difficult situation for LGBTI people.
+The entire LGBTI movement is classified as extremist and was banned completely at the end of 2023.

 Supporting civil society working for human rights

 Sida supports organisations working for democracy and human rights in Russia.
-We support democracy campaigners and human rights defenders, including those working for the human rights of women and LGBTQI people.
+We support democracy fighters and human rights defenders.
 Those who fight for equality and against discrimination are oppressed in the same way as other human rights defenders.
-Many of them take great risks in order to continue their work.
-The possibilities of achieving concrete results are increasingly limited.
+Many take great risks in order to continue their work.
+Opportunities to achieve concrete results are increasingly limited.
 Civil society continues to spread knowledge about human rights, to help the vulnerable and to document human rights violations.

 Supporting freedom of expression